Army Families Federation 'Excellence for Service Children Award' winners

 1-1 support is provided for all of our new service children, this takes place out of the classroom and is designed to help the child gain confidence by getting to know our school, sharing information about themselves and chatting through their thoughts and worries about moving to a new school.
 If a child has to leave us to move on to a school in a different area 1-1 support is also given.
 Together we find out as much information as possible about the new school and area, memory photographs are taken and transition information is collated to pass onto the new class teacher.

-We run a Keeping in Touch club to support those children who have a family member away from home - this could be due to deployment, detachment, training or just in the normal course of their job role.
+We run a Keeping in Touch (KiT) club to support those children who have a family member away from home - this could be due to deployment, detachment, training or just in the normal course of their job role.
 Activities include sending letters, emails & blueys, creating artwork and using resources provided by Service charities to allow children to share their thoughts and feelings.
-For our youngest children this is provided as 1-1 support within their classroom setting.
+For our youngest children this is always provided as 1-1 support within their classroom setting.
+Currently, due to coronavirus, KiT sessions are all on a 1-1 or class bubble basis.
+If you would like to let me know about any upcoming time away please complete the form below and either e mail back to me or hand in to your class teacher.

 In addition we keep up to date with all of the Community Support organisations based at RAF Brize Norton and provide parents with relevant information.